Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/AQuickOrientationToFFIFromSmalltalk.md

     You must get your head around how the C world works.

 It doesn't matter that you don't like it, it doesn't matter that you think it's wrong and so forth.
 It doesn't even matter that some proponents of C may agree with you on this.
-It's there and you want to use it, so obey the rules, and thus learn the rules.
+The functionality is there and you want to use it, so obey the rules, and thus learn the rules.
 Now, C has a large number of rules, and is also much more fragile than Smalltalk in many ways.
 This means you will have to exercise much, but like much more care than you normally do in the image.
 Above all, repeat with me:

     Code works only when you can prove it has to work.